Definition of a pass in a subject

 - The second marker marks a clean copy of the assessment task, as far as practicable.

-Any student who fails a compulsory subject with a final mark of 48% or above will be granted additional assessment.
+The current 48% rule permits a student who fails a compulsory subject with a final mark of 48% or above to be granted additional assessment.
 Where additional assessment has been awarded on this basis, the candidate's final mark in the subject cannot exceed 50%.

 Final subject assessment